Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 2. Colors and materials to prioritize

-3. The outdoor rug as a living zone
+3. The outdoor rug as a living area

 4. Create a clear dining or relaxation area